© 2023 CyberNews - Latest tech news,

 Customer support

-Although the detailed list of free password managers is already full of reputable options, we have tested a couple of providers that may catch your eye, too.
-We would have liked to test LastPass as well; however, due to its multiple security breaches and very limited free version, it didn’t make our list at all.
+Although the detailed list of free password managers is already full of reputable options, we have tested a few other providers that may catch your eye.
+We would have liked to test LastPass as well; however, due to its multiple security breaches and very limited free version, it didn’t make our list at all:

 • Enpass.
 A free plan allows you to access your vault on unlimited desktop devices and one mobile device.
-The free Enpass includes secure password sharing, password security audit, a TOTP generator, and even a biometric login option.
-Nevertheless, if you want to use data breach monitoring, 2FA, or have unlimited items on all devices, you’d need to subscribe to the paid plan starting from $1.99/month.
+The free Enpass plan includes secure password sharing, password security audit, a TOTP generator, and a biometric login option.
+Nevertheless, if you want to use data breach monitoring, 2FA, or have unlimited items on all devices, you’d need to subscribe to the paid plan starting from $0.79/month.

 • Bitwarden.
 Unlike many free providers, Bitwarden doesn’t limit the possibility of accessing your vault on multiple different devices.
 You can also store as many logins, notes, and other data as you want.
 Apart from that, you receive a password generator, Bitwarden Send for text, a self-hosting option, 2FA, and, of course, unbreakable encryption.
-By paying at least $0.83/month, you can build collections, send encrypted attachments, receive password health reports, and have emergency access.
+For just $0.83/month, you can build collections, send encrypted attachments, receive password health reports, and have emergency access.

 Video review

-If you're looking to watch a video instead of reading, check out our best free password manager review.
+If you prefer watching a video instead of reading, check out our best free password manager review on YouTube.
 You'll learn everything about the top free solutions – from features to interface, value, and more.

 FAQ